ronrothjr/The-Spiral-of-Becoming/CONTRIBUTING.md

 ### **1\.
 New Threads/Tensions**

-Have you identified a universal tension not currently in the Spiral?
+Have you identified a universal tension not currently in the Threads?
 We'd love to explore it with you.

 **How to propose a new thread:**